 Simple English definitions for legal terms

-Read a random definition: last will and testament
+Read a random definition: domicile

 A countervailable subsidy is a type of financial assistance given by a foreign government to a company that exports goods to another country.
 This subsidy can take many forms, such as tax breaks, low-interest loans, or research-and-development support.
 If the importing country believes that this subsidy is causing harm to its domestic industry, it can impose a countervailing duty on the imported goods.
 This duty is meant to offset the advantage that the subsidy gives to the foreign company.